 * Click here for rating key

 Mr. B's Bistro Restaurant Review: Mr. B's Bistro is situated on one of the most high-traffic corners in the French Quarter.
 Chef Michelle McRaney has been at the helm of Mr. B’s kitchen for more than 20 years, but somehow manages to keep the offerings fresh and innovative.
 To its credit, the restaurant’s crowds are typically equal parts locals and out-of-towners.
-In Cindy Brennan's lively bistro, partitions of dark wood and etched glass and lacy café curtains serve as the backdrop for green vinyl banquettes lining the walls.
+In owner Cindy Brennan's lively bistro, partitions of dark wood and etched glass and lacy café curtains serve as the backdrop for green vinyl banquettes lining the walls.
 Gentle sounds waft from a centrally situated grand piano, and the service staff displays ample bustle and bravado.
 The large grill fueled with aromatic woods produces well-prepared fish, shellfish and meats that are imaginatively matched with unusual vegetables.
 Spicy, New Orleans-style barbecued shrimp is a good bet, as are the fish beignets and pasta jambalaya.
-The super-thick gumbo ya-ya of chicken and sausage carries hearty flavors.
-Mr. B’s bountiful desserts are hard to pass up: moist tres leches cake with locally grown Ponchatoula strawberries, and a molten chocolate cupcake with fresh raspberries.
+Super-thick gumbo ya-ya of chicken and sausage carries hearty flavors.
+Mr. B’s bountiful desserts are hard to pass up: bananas Foster cake with the classic Foster sauce, and a molten chocolate cupcake with fresh raspberries.
 Sunday jazz brunch offers such dishes as blackened Gulf fish with lump crab meat, and deep-fried coconut beer shrimp.
 The wine list, several pages long, probably has something for almost everyone, but you will be hard pressed to find anything from outside of California, except for Champagne.
 About 20 wines are offered by the glass.